-- i. development of a coherent town centre parking strategy for the town, covering on and off-street, long and short stay car parks, residents' parking, number of spaces, location, pricing, signage and enforcement. - ii. clear advertisement of information about parking charges and times when parking is free - iii. provision of adequate parking facilities for employees are provided on new business sites and that a residents' parking scheme is adopted so that town centre parking is not displaced to residential areas - iv. enforcement of parking regulations, including those relating to parking on pavements, which blocks pedestrian and cycle movements, and to unauthorised parking in Blue Badge spaces - v. increasing the vitality of the town centre by exploring options for new car parks to serve the town centre, and increasing the capacity of existing car parks.
-The most appropriate location to expand car parking provision would be the Guineas car park and redevelopment of this car park should be considered. - vi. ensuring that car parks are attractive to residents and visitors alike and that any new car park or the redevelopment of existing car parks is clearly signed on the approach roads into the town. - vii. investigation of the feasibility and deliverability of a Park and Ride scheme near the A14/A142 junction; if it is unfeasible to provide a regular daily service, then a temporary park and ride service to ease congestion on race days should be considered - viii. investigation of the possibility of a Park and Walk scheme
+- i. development of a coherent town centre parking strategy for the town, covering on- and off-street parking, long and short stay car parks, residents' parking, number of spaces, location, pricing, signage and enforcement - ii. clear advertisement of information about parking charges and times when parking is free - iii. provision of adequate parking facilities for employees on new business sites and the adoption of a residents' parking scheme so that town centre parking is not displaced to residential areas - iv. enforcement of parking regulations, including those relating to parking on pavements, which blocks pedestrian and cycle movements, and to unauthorised parking in Blue Badge spaces - v. increasing the vitality of the town by exploring options for new car parks to serve the town centre, and increasing the capacity of existing car parks; the most appropriate location to expand car parking provision would be the Guineas car park and redevelopment of this car park should be considered - vi. ensuring that car parks are attractive to residents and visitors alike and that any new car park or the redevelopment of existing car parks is clearly signed on the approach roads into the town - vii. investigation of the feasibility and deliverability of a park and ride scheme near the A14/A142 junction; if it is unfeasible to provide a regular daily service, then a temporary park and ride service to ease congestion on race days should be considered - viii. investigation of the possibility of a 'park and walk' scheme